sethyog/chess-coach-design-2/README.md

 5. Personality model is created from chat interactions
 6. Lessons are generated based on profile and personality
 7. User interacts with lessons, and progress is tracked
+8. Chat conversations store insights and coaching metadata for future reference

 ## Getting Started